ElectronicBabylonianLiterature/ebl-api/README.md

 ### Auth0

-An API has to be setup in Auth0 and it needs to have the *Scopes*. *Identifier* and *Client ID* are needed for the environment variables (see below).
+An API has to be setup in Auth0 and it needs to have the *Scopes*.
+API *Identifier*, Application *Domain* (or the customdomain if one is used), and Application *Signing Certificate* are needed for the environment variables (see below).
+The whole certificate needs (everything in the field or the downloaded PEM file) has to be base64 encoded before being added to the environment variable.

 #### Scopes